macrisconstantine/rpg-creature-search/README.md

 # rpg-creature-search
 Minimal (and with gpt-generated styles) tool that connects to an API to search for some rpg-creatures.
+Final required project for JavaScript Algorithms and Data Structures V8 certification from freeCodeCamp.